History of Chrysler

-The history of Chrysler involves engineering innovations, high finance, wide alternations of profits and losses, various mergers and acquisitions, and multinationalization.
 Chrysler, a large automobile manufacturer, was founded in the 1920s and continues under the name Stellantis North America.
+Its history involves engineering innovations, high finance, wide alternations of profits and losses, various mergers and acquisitions, and multinationalization.

 History

 Origins

 Chrysler was founded by Walter Chrysler on June 6, 1925, when the Maxwell Motor Company (est. 1904) was re-organized into the Chrysler Corporation.

 Walter Chrysler had originally arrived at the ailing Maxwell-Chalmers company in the early 1920s, having been hired to take over and overhaul the company's troubled operations just after a similar rescue job at the Willys car company.

 In late 1923, production of the Chalmers automobile was ended.

 Then in January 1924, Walter Chrysler launched an eponymous automobile.
 The Chrysler 70 (also called the B-70) was a 6-cylinder automobile, designed to provide customers with an advanced, well-engineered car at a more affordable price than they might expect.
 Elements of this car are traceable back to a prototype which had been under development at Willys at the time Chrysler was there.